bitnami/charts/bitnami/kafka/README.md

 | sasl      | Yes (via SASL)               | No                 |
 | sasl_tls  | Yes (via SASL)               | Yes                |

-Learn more about how to configure Kafka to use the different authentication protocols in the [chart documentation](https://docs.bitnami.com/kubernetes/infrastructure/kafka/administration/enable-security/).
+Configure the authentication protocols for client and inter-broker communications by setting the *auth.clientProtocol* and *auth.interBrokerProtocol* parameters to the desired ones, respectively.

 If you enabled SASL authentication on any listener, you can set the SASL credentials using the parameters below: